 Landscape use: street tree, lawn tree, wet low ground sites

 Brief Description: Very adaptable medium sized tree with a broad rounded crown and short trunk, leaves are dark shiny green above and silvery white beneath.

-Generally a durable and long-lived tree, but is susceptible to a large number of potential diseases and insect pests, including anthracnose, canker, leaf spot, rust, blight, galls, caterpillars, borers, leaf miners, oak lace bug and oak mite.
+Possible Problems: Generally a durable and long-lived tree, but is susceptible to a large number of potential diseases and insect pests, including anthracnose, canker, leaf spot, rust, blight, galls, caterpillars, borers, leaf miners, oak lace bug and oak mite.
 Chlorosis (yellowing of the leaves while the veins remain green) often occurs when soils are not properly acidic.
-Can be difficult to transplant and establish.